 The Department of Health chooses where and when to open or close surgeries.
-Because of this, those running a doctor’s surgery have to maintain their cost to patient ratio.
-This doesn’t mean there must be an upkeep of people who are unwell coming into the surgery, just how many people are registered with the surgery and are therefore listed as patients, as ‘customers.’
+Because of this, those running a doctors surgery have to maintain their cost to patient ratio.
+This doesn’t mean there must be an upkeep of people who are unwell coming into the surgery, just how many people are registered with the surgery and are therefore listed as patients.

 Health Centres should:

-Likewise, if there is a dental surgery attached, you will also need to have a dental hygienist and at least one assistant per dentist in addition to admin staff who are proficient in the dental industry and what is needed.
+Likewise, if there is a dental surgery attached, you will also need to have a dental hygienist and at least one assistant per dentist in addition to admin staff.

 The cost of running any type of medical practice has been on the rise since 2016.
 As in the case of other businesses, when the cost of the product or service rises, it is the consumer who is burdened, having to make-up the extra costs.
 If the supply price rises generally, those who demand it have to pay more.
 This however is not the case in the medical world in the United Kingdom.